Gerard Francisco Timoner III

-He is also a Professor of Theology at the University of Santo Tomas in Manila and since 2014 a member of the International Theological Commission.
+Timoner is also a professor of theology at the University of Santo Tomas in Manila and since 2014 a member of the International Theological Commission.

 Early life and education

 Gerard Francisco P. Timoner III was born on 26 January 1968 in Daet, Camarines Norte, Philippines to Francisco Timoner Jr. and Lilia Parco.
 He attended the Augustinian-administered La Consolacion College – Daet, graduating first honors from grade school in 1981, and as high school valedictorian in 1985.
-He obtained his licenciate in philosophy at the Philippine Dominican Center for International Studies in 1991 and a licenciate in theology at the University of Santo Tomas in 1994.
+He obtained his licentiate in philosophy at the Philippine Dominican Center for International Studies in 1991 and a licentiate in theology at the University of Santo Tomas in 1994.
 He joined the Dominicans in 1985 and professed his vows in 1989.
-His brother, Ronald Anthony, is also a priest who is currently the Vicar General of the Diocese of Daet.
+His brother, Ronald Anthony, is a bishop who, during his priesthood, served in the Diocese of Daet as its vicar general and diocesan administrator before being appointed as Bishop of Pagadian.